Skip to main content

 2. Book a one-on-one consultation with a Fidelity representative who can help you understand your investment options and evaluate the benefits of each.

 3. If you have an HSA, you can grow your health savings by choosing to invest your balance, or part of your balance.
-Check out Optum Bank's HSA Investment Guide for additional information.
+Check out Optum's options to invest your HSA funds for additional information.

 If you're new to investing or are interested in learning about investing topics like market volatility or socially responsible investing, access Fidelity's investing webpage.